Allisyn writes about tarot, astrology, angel therapy, aromatherapy, feng shui, interior design, and human and animal behavior.

 - If the door is placed off to the side and hidden, then light a path to it.
-Making sure that it is easy to see from the street.
+Make sure that it is easy to see from the street.

-- Hang a seasonal wreath on your door that to welcome in each season.
+- Hang a seasonal wreath on your door to welcome in each season.

 - Look for arrows around your door.
 In Feng Shui, sharp angles are called piercing heart sha chi.
 So angular lines like a slanted roof over your door will cut and redirect the chi.
 Soften them up with something hanging like a plant.